apache/beam-site/src/documentation/sdks/euphoria.md

 Dataset<String> dataset = flow.wrapped(input);
 ```
-Output can be treated the same way as inputs, last `Dataset` is converted to `Pcollection` and dumped to appropriate IO.
+Outputs can be treated the same way as inputs, last `Dataset` is converted to `Pcollection` and dumped into appropriate IO.

 ### Adding Operators
 Real power of Euphoria API is in its [operators suite](#operators-reference).
-Once we get our hand on `Dataset` we are able to create and connect operators.
+Once we get our hands on `Dataset` we are able to create and connect operators.
 Each Operator consumes one or more input and produces one output
 `Dataset`.
-Lets look at simple `MapElements` example.
+Lets take a look at simple `MapElements` example.

 ```java
 Dataset<Integer> input = ...